United Liberal Party (Zambia)

 The United Liberal Party (ULP) is a political party in Zambia.

 History

-The ULP was formed in July 2006 by Sakwiba Sikota after he lost the United Party for National Development leadership contest.
-The party did not nominate a presidential candidate for the September 2006 general elections, but it received 2.4% of the vote for the National Assembly, winning three seats.
+The ULP was formed in July 2006 by Sakwiba Sikota (who was the Livingstone MP) after he lost the United Party for National Development (UPND) leadership contest in the aftermath of the death of the UPND founder, Anderson Mazoka.
+The ULP did not nominate a presidential candidate for the September 2006 general election, with the party president, Sikota, opting to retain his seat as the member of parliament for Livingstone.
+At this election, Sikota was re-elected as the Livingstone MP and the party received 2.4% of the National Assembly vote, winning three seats in parliament, with the other two seats being Lukulu West and Lukulu East.

-The party supported the Movement for Multi-Party Democracy's Rupiah Banda in the 2008 presidential by-election and 2011 general elections, but lost all three seats in the National Assembly in the 2011 elections after receiving just 131 votes.
+The party supported the Movement for Multi-Party Democracy's Rupiah Banda in the 2008 presidential by-election and 2011 general election, even though he was unpopular.
+At the 2011 election, the ULP did not win any seats in the National Assembly after receiving just 131 votes.